Why do people go to Palolem, Goa?

 There are a lot of beaches in Goa that are perfect for getting some sun.
 Goa is a beach destination, so unlike the rest of India.
 It’s famous for beaches like Calangute, Baga, Anjuna, Majorda, Colva, Vagator and many more.
 But Palolem tops the list.
 Perfect for budget travelling, this crescent shaped beach with turquoise waters at the South end of Goa, India looks like an earthly replica of the moon.

 The nearest train station to Palolem is Canacona.
-Accessible by train, taxi or bus from Dabolim airport, Palolem is a perfect mix of everything, from beaches to water sports, from food to drink, from slow lunches and dinners to crazy nightlife.
+Accessible by train, taxi or bus from Dabolim airport, Palolem is a perfect mix of everything, from beaches to water sports, from amazing Goa food to feni and other drinks, from slow lunches and dinners to crazy nightlife.

 Where to stay in Palolem?